-The Department of Design Studies
+The School of Design

-This department comprises studies in design and ceramics.
+This school comprises studies in design and ceramics.

 The Clement Semmler Library

 The Clement Semmler Library is situated above the Ivan Dougherty Gallery.
 It was named after Dr. Clement Semmler O.B.E., D.Litt., M.A., distinguished writer and critic and past Chairman of the Alexander Mackie College of Advanced Education Council.